Sign up to our Newsletter

 Best schools for family law

-Here is a list of the best law schools for family law, in no particular order.
-Tuition costs are all based on in-state tuition rates.
+Here is a list of the best law schools for family law.
+Tuition costs are all based on in-state rates.
+Please note that all median GPAs and LSAT scores are based on the ABA Standard 509 reports for the 2024 first-year class.

 Harvard Law School